trumpowppc/trumpow/README.md

 Do you have a question regarding Trumpow?
 An answer is perhaps already in the [FAQ](doc/FAQ.md) or the [Q&A section](https://github.com/trumpowppc/trumpow/discussions/categories/q-a) of the discussion board!

 ## License ⚖️
-Trumpow Core is released under the terms of the MIT license.
+TrumPOW is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see [opensource.org](https://opensource.org/licenses/MIT)